Platform Assembly

 Attach the power board to the plate as follows:

-Figure 14: Power board mounted to the plate.
+Figure 17: Power board mounted to the plate.

 Step 7: Mount the IMU

+Solder the header pins onto the IMU before mounting.
 Attach the MPU6050 IMU to the last two holes of the 3D-printed LiDAR mount (nearest to the Jetson) using M3 × 4 mm flat head screws.
 Connect the IMU to the Jetson Orin Nano using female-to-female jumper wires with the following pin mapping:

 | IMU Pin | Jetson Pin Number |